jessiehui/DH-project/README.md

 # DH-project

-For this project, I made a site using boostrap. index.html is the home page, and other pages can be found through the navigation bar.
+(To read the following text in its intended alignment, it is best to open it through Sublime) For this project, I made a site using boostrap. index.html is the home page, and other pages can be found through the navigation bar.

 What I learned in this project: